esrlabs/bake/documentation/syntax/variable_substitutions.rst

 - predefined
 - environment

 variables in your Project.meta file.
 Every environment and predefined variable can be overwritten by the user.
-If a variable is not found at all, it will be set to an empty string.
+If a variable is not found at all, it will be set to an empty string (see below how to change that default behaviour).

 Using variables
 ***************